Irving T. Bush: Personal life

 Bush was in the news from a young age, when he was mentioned in stories of the Coronet's circumnavigation.
 He married Belle Barlow, with whom he had two daughters, Eleanor and Beatrice.
 Divorcing her, he married Maud Beard and had one son, Rufus, named after Irving's father.

 His 1930 divorce in Reno, Nevada, and remarriage one hour later to dentist, artist, socialite, and philanthropist Marian Spore Bush made the front page of The New York Times as well as the "Milestones" section of Time magazine.
 Irving had met Marian, a fellow Michigan expatriate, when they worked together on a breadline in New York City's impoverished Bowery during the late 1920s.
 After their marriage they lived at 280 Park Avenue along with Mrs. Marian Spore Bush's niece Helen Tunison, who after Irving's death, dedicated the statue of him at Bush Terminal in front of 3,000 people.

 Bush owned two yachts that subsequently served as patrol boats in the United States Navy.
 In 1917, during World War I, the navy bought his 164 ft steam yacht Christabel and commissioned the vessel as the USS Christabel (SP-162), which took part in at least two actions against German U-Boats and was credited with sinking one.
 (See Navy History website) A sailor even won a Medal of Honor during one of these engagements.
 His larger 185 ft diesel yacht, Coronet, built for him in Germany in 1928 and placed under his wife's name during the Great Depression, was bought by the Navy during World War II and patrolled the Caribbean as the USS Opal (Pyc-8) before being transferred to Ecuador in 1943, where it was scrapped in 1960.

 Legacy

-Bush left behind Bush Terminal, which not only provided a model for intermodal transportation, it provided employment for thousands and their families.
-His Bush Tower in Manhattan and Bush House are both landmarks.
+Bush left behind Bush Terminal, which not only provided a model for intermodal transportation, but it also provided employment for thousands and their families.
+His Bush Tower in Manhattan and Bush House in London are both landmarks.